Prince-Emeka-Ekomaru/syncplay/SOCIAL_MEDIA_COPY.md

 🥈 2nd Place: ₦400,000
 🥉 3rd Place: ₦300,000

-November 30th.
+December 20th.
 32 teams.
 One champion.

 Are you ready? 🔥